AldricLopez/ArduinoQuadcopter/README.md

 # ArduinoQuadcopter
 Quadcopter controller based on Arduino.
 Currently only supporting X configuration and specific hardware.
+For more information on the controller implementation see the PDF (Spanish) in the Explanation folder

 ##Hardware Required
 The costum built controller uses the following sensors connected to an Atmega328 with Arduino bootloader